Iron(II) acetate

-Iron(II) acetate is a coordination complex with formula Fe(O2CCH3)2.
-It is a white solid, although impure samples can be slightly colored.
-A light green tetrahydrate is also known, which is highly soluble in water.
+Iron(II) acetate describes compounds with formula Fe(CH3CO2)2*(H2O)_{x}| where x can be 0 (anhydrous) or 4 (tetrahydrate).
+The anhydrous compound is a white solid, although impure samples can be slightly colored.
+The tetrahydrate is light green solid that is highly soluble in water.

 Preparation and structure

-Iron powder reacts with acetic acid in electrolysis to give the ferrous acetate, with evolution of hydrogen gas:
+Iron powder reacts with acetic acid to give the ferrous acetate, with evolution of hydrogen gas: